 Electronics for Solar Panels

 There are surprisingly few electronic components in a solar panel installation but these will include: AC/DC Isolators, a photovoltaic system generation meter, photovoltaic cables and connectors, and a junction box.
-Particularly if you are going to undertake a DIY installation, you may want to take a look at how your solar panels operate.
+Particularly if you are going to undertake a DIY installation, you may want to take a look at how your solar panel system operates.

 How are Solar Panels Installed?